 Lastly, when given the freedom to manage their own time, employees are more likely to take ownership of their tasks and be accountable for their performance.

-So, by trusting their employees to manage their time effectively — and providing the right kinds of time management software to do so remotely — employers can create a more productive work environment and foster a culture of responsibility and accountability.
+So, by trusting employees to manage their time effectively, and providing the right time management software to do so remotely, employers create a more productive work environment and a culture of accountability.

 Many highly skilled employees prefer flexible work arrangements.
 Hybrid work allows them to better manage their personal and professional lives, which can result in improved work-life balance and higher job satisfaction.

-So, a hybrid work arrangement is a valued perk that companies can use to attract top talent.
-In a highly competitive labor market, it provides a competitive advantage over companies that can push the needle in their favor when it comes to being candidates’ top choice.
+So a hybrid work arrangement is a valued perk that companies can use to attract top talent in a competitive labor market.

 It’s not just about attracting top talent – it’s also about keeping them.